 Here we present the minimal ensembles of the Bell-Tsirelson box, which lies on the isotropic line

 for $\eta = \frac{2+\sqrt{2}}{4}$.
-This box lies in a polytope of dimension $ d = 8$ \cite{non-local-Barrett}, and according to the theorem of Carath{\'e}odory \cite{caratheodory1911}, the minimal ensembles of $B(\eta)$, consists of at most $d+1$ number of extremal boxes.
-Hence we present only those minimal ensembles having at most $9$ elements.
+This behaviour lies in a polytope of dimension $ d = 8$ \cite{Barret-Roberts}, and, according to the theorem of Carath{\'e}odory \cite{caratheodory1911}, the minimal ensembles of $B(\eta)$, consists of at most $d+1$ pure behaviours.
+Hence, we present only those minimal ensembles having at most $9$ elements.

-We group the ensembles by the intervals of parameter $\eta$ for which they are valid minimal ensembles.
-They are minimal as otherwise we would find their subsets which would be minimal and also valid for higher $\alpha$.
-The interval of parameter $\alpha$ is the effect of the requirement that the $\mathrm{B}_{000}$ coefficient must be greater or equal $0$.
+We group the ensembles by the intervals of the parameter $\eta$ for which they are valid minimal ensembles.
+They are minimal, as otherwise we would find their subsets which would be minimal and also valid for higher $\alpha$.
+The interval of the parameter $\alpha$ is the due to the requirement that the $\mathrm{B}_{000}$ coefficient must be greater or equal $0$.